Data Source API ¶

-The Data Source API allows you to list, create, update or delete your Tinybird Data Sources.
+Use the Data Source API to list, create, update or delete your Tinybird Data Sources.
 You can also insert or delete data from Data Sources.

 New to Data Sources?
 Read more about them here